shivam-kumar-shah/online-ide/README.md

 Contributions are welcome!
 If you have any ideas, bug fixes, or improvements, please open an issue or submit a pull request.

 **Note:** This is the frontend repository for the Online IDE project.
-For the backend, please refer to the [corresponding backend repository](https://github.com/your-username/online-ide-backend).
+For the backend, please refer to the [online-ide-backend](https://github.com/shivam-kumar-shah/online-ide-backend).

 For hosting, the application is deployed on Vercel.
-You can access the live version at [Online IDE on Vercel](https://online-ide.vercel.app/).
+You can access the live version at [Online IDE on Vercel](https://online-ide-sigma.vercel.app/).

 ## Contact